-- Historical Development and Modern Trends (National and International Level) - Organisational Structure (State, National and International Level) - Playfield Technology Marking and Construction of the playfields. - Rules and their interpretation. - Warming up and physiological basis of Warming up and its effect on performance. - Cooling down and its effect.
+- Historical Development and Modern Trends (National and International Level) - Organisational Structure (State, National and International Level) - Playfield Technology Marking and Construction of the playfields.

+Dules and their interpretation

+- Rules and their interpretation. - Warming up and physiological basis of Warming up and its effect on performance.

-Unit-III • Techniques of Coaching - Pep talk, Pre, during and Post match coaching.
+Techniques of Coaching - Pep talk, Pre, during and Post match coaching.